jpjpjp/botkit-starter-ciscospark/readme.md

 # webex-bot-botkit
-This is a fork of the [Botkit Starting Point for Webex Teams](https://github.com/howdyai/botkit-starter-ciscospark), which provided an example of how to create a (then) Cisco Spark bot using botkit.
-This fork is designed to as a companion to the [webex-api-emulator](https://github.com/webex/webex-api-emulator) to provide an example of a bot that regression tests could be created for.
+This is a fork of the [Botkit Starting Point for Webex Teams](https://github.com/howdyai/botkit-starter-ciscospark), which provides an example of how to create a Webex Teams bot using botkit.
+This fork is designed to provide  a companion botkit based bot that works with the [webex-api-emulator](https://github.com/webex/webex-api-emulator) which allows developers to run regression tests against their bots.

 Developers who are working with the [bot-test-framework-example](https://github.com/jpjpjp/bot-test-framework-example) can use this project as a replacement for the node-flint based example included in that project.
 As you work through the steps to run the tests as described in the [bot-test-framework-example README](https://github.com/jpjpjp/bot-test-framework-example/blob/master/README.md), replace the section titled "Running the bot in test mode" with the following instructions: